coralogix/dhall-concourse/README.md

 > Dhall types for Concourse

-## Historical Notice
-This project now contains only the types used by various resource types used in Concourse pipelines.
-It used to attempt to cover the entire domain of Concourse pipelines, including steps.
-That work is currently dormant, and is archived under `legacy/`.

-Expanding the domain supported by `dhall-concourse` caused performance to become unbearably slow and expensive.
-For non-trivial pipelines, parsing times reached 40+ minutes and could consume 10+ GB of memory.
-The slow and expensive performance was due to the increasing numbers of deeply-nested unions being added to the model, and currently, large nested unions are not handled performantly by the Haskell reference implementation.

-At such time as a Dhall implementation will mature to the point where working with the model becomes performant, work will resume on this project.

 ## Description

-This repository includes [Dhall](https://github.com/dhall-lang/dhall-lang) schemas which model various resource types in the Concourse CI pipeline domain, which is documented in the [Concourse CI documentation reference](https://concourse-ci.org/pipelines.html).
+This repository includes [Dhall](https://github.com/dhall-lang/dhall-lang) schemas which model the Concourse CI pipeline domain, which is documented in the [Concourse CI documentation reference](https://concourse-ci.org/pipelines.html).

 This allows the user to more easily generate type-safe Concourse CI pipelines, through the use of the Dhall project's `dhall-to-yaml` tool.